 In all cases, the Director or designee shall supervise a child sex offender whenever the offender is in a child’s vicinity.
 If a student is a sex offender, the Director or designee shall develop guidelines for managing his or her presence in school.

-The Director or designee shall perform the criminal background check and/or screen required by State law or Board policy for employees; student teachers; students doing field or clinical experience other than student teaching; contractors’ employees who have direct, daily contact with one or more children; and resource persons and volunteers.
+The Director or designee shall perform fingerprint-based criminal history records information checks and/or screenings required by State law or Board policy for employees; student teachers; students doing field or clinical experience other than student teaching; contractors’ employees who have direct, daily contact with one or more children; and resource persons and volunteers.
 He or she shall take appropriate action based on the result of any criminal background check and/or screen.